microsoftruinseverything456/WiFi-Suspend-Fix-Debian-Based-Linux/README.md

-This fix was originally for the Omnibook Flip, but shoulkd apply for all laptops facing similar issues.
+This fix was originally for the Omnibook Flip, but should apply for all laptops facing similar issues.